It’s a heartwarming Christmas story that has all the traditional yuletide elements:

 Reneau thought Shaw showed his wife too much attention and accused his wife of accepting that attention.
 Shaw, for his part, thought Reneau mistreated his wife.

-The two men quarreled.
+The two men quarreled over the accusations.
 Shaw threatened Reneau.

 Mrs. Reneau pleaded with her husband to go stay with relatives in east Texas for his own safety.
 Shaw, she knew, carried a gun.